galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

    kubectl get svc --watch
    ```

-   It may take you up to 20 minutes to deploy all pods, please wait and make sure everything is ready, as the following output:
+   It may take you up to 20 minutes to deploy all pods, please wait and make sure everything is ready.
+The final example output is as following:

    ```
    NAME                               TYPE           CLUSTER-IP    EXTERNAL-IP      PORT(S)              AGE